Integrity and

 Maintain awareness of your personal well-being and modesty in all of

 your relationships with other people.
-This will help to avoid negative
+This will help you to avoid a variety of

-your own well-being and sense of what's positive.
+well-being and sense of what's positive in their relationship with you.

 When